Christa M. Johnson

 • Lecture Series: Distinguished Lecture in Ethics & Leadership and Themed Programming beginning 23-24

-Relatedly, I have joined the Dialogue Zone at the University of Dayton as a Dialogue Facilitator.
-In the future, I plan to develop a regular Dialogue Series for the Ethics and Leadership Initiative.
-In the meantime, I have helped organize and facilitate:
+Relatedly, I joined the Dialogue Zone at the University of Dayton as a Dialogue Facilitator.
+I have helped organize and facilitate:

 • A semester-long dialogue series on Threats to Democracy